sebasfalcone/better-work-notes/Developer/Dessign_Patterns.md

 5. The **Client** calculates or stores the extrinsic state.
 6. The **Flyweight factory** manages the pool of flyweight objects.

-**Application**
+**Applicability**
 - Use only when a program must support a huge number of objects that barely fit into RAM.
-Is most usefull when:
+Is most useful when:
   - An applications need to spawn a huge number of similar objects.
   - This objects would consume all available RAM.
   - The objects contain duplicated states that can be extracted.